The Broken Hill Art Exchange provides live-in residencies, exhibition and workshop spaces, consultancy services, events and project management .

 © Copyright Broken Hill Art Exchange

-All images taken by Shikara Sky Dragut
+Images by Shikara Sky Dragut